bjango/Bjango-Templates/Help/Style Guide.md

 ### Colour management

-Unless there’s a really good reason not to, documents are set up to use the display’s profile.
-This style guide isn’t an appropriate place to cover all the reasons why, but I will say this: When designing for mobile, you should always preview on the target device(s) when choosing final colours.
-When designing for web, you should preview in multiple browsers, because they have different colour management policies.
-If you want to assign an sRGB profile to the templates, be my guest, but the repository versions will use the display profile.
+Unless there’s a really good reason not to, documents are set up as sRGB.
+When designing for mobile, you should always preview on the target device(s) when choosing final colours.
+When designing for web, you should preview in multiple browsers, because they can have different colour management behaviour.

-If you’re using a wide gamut display or an exotic display profile, you may want to consider switching to sRGB, an sRGB-like profile, or using an sRGB proof setup (where just the document window is converted from sRGB to your display profile).

-I prioritise rendering quality over any perceived or real benefits of using images with embedded profiles for screen design.
-Clipping and rounding errors caused by colour profile conversions look terrible, and as noted above, you should be previewing on device for final colour checks anyway.

 [Skala Preview](https://bjango.com/mac/skalapreview/) and other tools can be used for device preview.